XorTroll/uLaunch/README.md

 ### Homebrew as applications

-{qlaunch-reimpl} launches homebrew present (added) to main menu as an application, taking advantage of **flog**'s built-in application title, which was stubbed but not removed, thus it's content can be overriden via LayeredFS and launched.
+uLaunch launches homebrew present (added) to main menu as an application, taking advantage of **flog**'s built-in application title, which was stubbed but not removed, thus it's content can be overriden via LayeredFS and launched.

-Since launching this title should be impossible, it might involve ban risk, so **use it at your own risk**. {qlaunch-reimpl} **warns on launching titles this way**.
+Since launching this title should be impossible, it might involve ban risk, so **use it at your own risk**. uLaunch **warns on launching titles this way**.

 ## Project and subprojects

-{qlaunch-reimpl} is split, as mentioned above, into several sub-projects:
+uLaunch is split, as mentioned above, into several sub-projects:

 ### QDaemon (SystemAppletQDaemon)